App-Coleta-Seletiva/selective_collect/README.md

 - A `class` for the general theme
 - Get the Theme from the `context`
 - `Package`implementation for the Design System's Widgets

 ### Assets

 - Located at the root of the project
-- Folder structure: imagens, fontes, ícones
+- Folder structure: images, fonts, ícons
 - Organization in Code:
     - A `class` of Assets with constants

-### Git e Github
+### Git and Github
 - Commits:
     - [feat, fix, doc, etc.](https://www.conventionalcommits.org/pt-br/v1.0.0/)
     - [Gitmoji](https://gitmoji.dev/)